SIDN/hadoop-provisioning-manager/README.md

 - At least 5 physical/virtual servers for testing, 8 for production usage.
 - A wildcard TLS certificate and private key for the domain name used by all servers
+- The management server will need 16GB of RAM to prevent issues when building Docker images.

 # Components